-How To Block Out Noise In Bed
+My Top Tips To Block Out Noise In Bed

 photo of many earplugs with text saying: block out noise and sleep in peace

 Noise has long been my nemesis when it comes to sleep.
-It’s the main reason I’ve spent years testing earplugs, sound machines, and various other ways to create my own little oasis of silence.
+It’s the main reason I’ve spent years testing earplugs, sound machines, headphones, and various other ways to create my own little oasis of silence.

 In this article, I’ll be sharing the techniques that have worked best for me personally, and suggesting ways that might help you either cut down the noise at night or at least reduce it to a tolerable level.

 Sometimes your best chance for peace is to prevent as much of the noise as possible from reaching your ears.
-If that doesn’t work, another technique is to mask it with sound that you find more relaxing, such as music, nature recordings, sleep stories, or white noise.
+If that doesn’t work, another technique is to mask it with sound that you find more relaxing, such as music, nature recordings, podcasts, sleep stories, or white noise.

 Earplugs